 People love the sleekness and compactness of this opener's design, as well as its smooth operation.
 A few users add, however, that you need a bit of upper body strength to use it.

-Best Specialty: MONOPOL Westmark Germany Steel Two-Prong Cork Puller with Cover (Ah-So)
+Best Specialty: Monopol Westmark Germany Ah-So Cork Puller

 Durable, high-quality construction